 #5) Who Are Their References?

 While checking up on a financial advisor’s background is a recommended step, you should also listen to references and referrals to hear the human side of the equation, too.
-Often times, the enthusiasm of a referral can go a long way in fostering trust with your potential specialist.
-Always remember that references and referrals were probably culled specifically by the financial advisor, and won’t include any negative feedback, unless the advisor has been utterly careless.
-That being said, don’t allow minor negative feedback to paint your financial specialist in the worst light.
+Often times, the enthusiasm of a referral can go a long way in fostering trust with your potential advisor.
+Always remember that references and referrals were probably culled specifically by the advisor, and won’t include any negative feedback, unless the advisor has been utterly careless.
+That being said, don’t allow minor negative feedback to paint your advisor in the worst light.
 Honest mistakes happen to us all.
 Ask the reference how the advisor dealt with those mistakes, and what steps he/she took to rectify the issue.

 #4) Grill Your Advisor